basshelal/Waqti-Backend/app/src/main/resources/docs/base/task/Properties.md

  this Task will have a dependence on the state of the before Task.
 If before is a Property then it has no rules on killing or failing the Task, it will just be a description of the Task that comes before this one, good for ordering Tasks but not enforcing any ordering of completion.

-* **After:** The Task that occurs after this Task.
-If after is a Constraint then it does not actually affect this Task, rather it affects the Task that comes after this, it will make that Task's before be this Task and the rules of the before Constraint will apply to that Task, specifically that it cannot be killed before this Task and if this Task fails then so does it.
-If after is a Property then it will only be a before Property on the other Task, this is good for ordering Tasks but not enforcing any ordering of completion.
+* **SubTasks:** The list of sub-Tasks this Task has, a Task can have zero to potentially many sub-Tasks but has zero by default.
+If SubTasks is a Constraint then the state of the sub-Tasks is shared upwards to the parent, meaning if this Task's sub-Tasks contains a FAILED Task then this Task is FAILED, if this Task's sub-Tasks contains a non-killed non-optional Task then this Task cannot be killed.
+If SubTasks is a Property then it has no rules on killing or failing the Task, the sub-Tasks' states will make no difference to this Task.

 ### Non-Constrainables